nuuuwan/news_lk3_data/README.md

 Government spokesman Isaac Mwaura said "Kenyans are hereby advised to keep off the cordoned area in order to allow the rescue mission to be carried out with minimal disruptions".

 The Kenya Red Cross said on social media that crews had been "tirelessly battling the flames".

+Gazette issued making it mandatory to display weight and price of bread

 Huge blast rocks Kenyan capital, injuring hundreds and destroying homes